Qovery/documentation/website/guides/tutorial/use-aws-iam-roles-with-qovery.md

 ### Get Kubernetes namespace name

-Then in this container `Variables`, search for the variable called `QOVERY_KUBERNETES_NAMESPACE_NAME` and copy its value somewhere.
+Then in this container (or any application in this environment) `Variables`, search for the variable called `QOVERY_KUBERNETES_NAMESPACE_NAME` and copy its value somewhere.

 <p Valign="center">
   <img src="/img/aws-iam-assume-role/debian_namespace.png" alt="debian app" />